- 1.0 OWNERSHIP AND OPERATION

 4.0.1 A plan to care for or house animals in emergency situations must be prepared and be understood by all of those working on the farm.

-- 126.96.36.199 The plan must ensure welfare of the animals is maintained during any potential disruption of services or mechanical breakdown, such as water supply cutoff and breakdown of feeding or ventilation machinery.
+22.214.171.124 The plan must ensure welfare of the animals is maintained during any potential disruption of services or mechanical breakdown, such as water supply cutoff or breakdown of feeding or ventilation machinery.

 5.0 ANIMAL MANAGEMENT

-5.0.2 Records must be kept of mortalities and morbidity including cause where known.
+5.0.3 Records must be kept of mortalities, morbidity and culls including the cause for these where known.

 5.0.4 All classes of animals must be kept in stable groups; mixing animals from different groups should be avoided.